Wivik/epub-metadata-exporter/README.md

 ## Arguments

 - `--words_per_page` : Number of words per page to count the page total.
-Default is 350.
+Default is 280 for fiction works.
+Non-fiction works can use 230.
 - `--output_format` : Possible values are : `text`, `json`, `yaml`.
 Default is `text`.

 ## Output examples